 “I was a country girl the whole time, even when I was living in the city,” said Cramer.

-Cramer graduated from UWM in 2004 with a bachelor’s degree in music and earned her master’s in psychology in 2008.
+Cramer graduated from UWM in 2004 with a bachelor’s degree in music and earned her master’s in educational psychology in 2008.

 She used her studies in music composition to teach others how to play the piano.
 She also played gigs throughout Milwaukee and began networking with people in the city who would later help her build her career.